kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 believe this analysis highlights the potential for kinematics analysis to be applied to all levels of motorsports.
 We are confident in our systematic approach to vehicle development and hope to inspire others to do the same.
-Thank you for following our journey into kinematics analysis.
-We look forward to sharing our updates in coming weeks.
+Thank you for following our journey into this project.
+We look forward to sharing our findings and updates in coming weeks.

 [race3-website]: https://www.race3.ca/
 [race3-instagram]: https://www.instagram.com/race3_motorsport/